-On April 14th, 2010, CJ Twomey took his own life in a shocking and heartbreaking episode.
+On April 14th, 2010, CJ Twomey took his own life in a devastating, family-changing event.
 He was 20 years old.

-Two years later, Hallie hit upon an idea to force back the darkness that had swamped her family for too long.
-On Facebook, she put a call out to the world: would anyone take a tiny amount of CJ’s ashes with them on a trip somewhere beautiful or significant, and while there scatter his ashes, tell him how much his family loves him and chronicle their experience?
+Two years later, Hallie hit upon an idea in a moment of desperate inspiration.
+On Facebook, she put a call out to the world: Would anyone take a tiny amount of CJ’s ashes with them on a trip somewhere beautiful or significant, scatter them, tell CJ how much his family loves him, and document their experience?

 Hallie hoped for a dozen responses.
 Instead she sparked a phenomenon, creating an online community of 21,000 people all touched by her incredible strength and emotional honesty.
-It has become a refuge for those affected by suicide and encouraged a wider dialogue with those contemplating it – as it so viscerally demonstrates the damage suicide wreaks upon tens of thousands of American families every year.
+The community has become a refuge for those affected by suicide, encouraging a wider dialogue with those contemplating it and standing as a living monument to the damage suicide wreaks upon tens of thousands of American families every year.

 From Fenway Park to the Great Wall of China, from the Great Pyramids of Egypt to Rio de Janeiro, CJ’s ashes have been scattered in a hundred different countries by nearly a thousand people—each with their own inspiration for joining the movement.